syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 ![](columns_images/columns_img3.png)

-### Header Template
+### Header template

 The template design that applies on for the column header.
 To render template, `header-template-id` property of `e-columns`.

-You can use JsRender syntax in the template.
+The JsRender syntax can be used in the template.
 For more information about JsRender syntax, please refer [the link](http://www.jsviews.com/#jsrapi "the link").

 N> It's a standard way to enclose the `template` within the `script` tag with `type` as `text/x-jsrender`.